-Project Duration: 7 weeks Advisor: Mark Baskinger, CMU Tools: Solidworks, Cold working, Leatherworking↗, Prototyping
+Project Duration: 6 weeks, Individual Tools: Solidworks, Cold working, Leatherworking↗, Prototyping

 Designing a computer mouse has been a long awaited passion project for me.
 This mouse became an exploration on how materiality can change our relationship with a product.